nafasebra/awesome-webdesign-tools/README.md

 ## Contributions

-Before you contribute, read `contributing.md` file for guidelines and expectations.

 1. Fork this repository.
 2. Add your idea or fix, following the contribution guidelines.
 3. Submit a Pull Request (PR).